alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 The data science VM has a standard suite of data science software, including Python 2/3 via Conda, Spyder, Jupyter and RStudio, with a large selection of pre-installed packages.

-You also have access to HackMD for collaborative writing and GitLab to version control and share your code.
+You also have access to HackMD for collaborative writing and GitLab for version control and to share your code.

 The Tier 2 environment does not allow connection to the internet.
 However, there are local copies of the `PyPI` and `CRAN` package repositories available inside of the Azure virtual machine.